Constructing the Equilibrium Constant Expression (Kc) for Chemical Reactions

 -

 Balance the Chemical Equation: This is the most critical first step.
-An unbalanced equation will lead to an incorrect Kc expression.
-Ensure that the number of atoms of each element is the same on both sides of the equation.
+An unbalanced equation will lead to an incorrect Kc expression. check that the number of atoms of each element is the same on both sides of the equation.

 -